PD & Instruction

 If you are still experiencing problems logging in, contact our web team.

-Student mental health and emotional well-being were a serious concern before the pandemic, but levels of anxiety and feelings of alienation and loneliness have since skyrocketed.
-Fostering SEL is now a top priority for educators across the country, and many districts are now encouraging educators to adopt an SEL goal rather than a purely academic one.
+Concerns about student mental health and emotional well-being have deepened in recent years, making social-emotional learning a top priority for educators across the country.
+Many districts are encouraging educators to adopt SEL goals rather than purely academic ones.
 Learn how to set SEL goals that are meaningful to students and teachers and embedded within the curriculum.
 SEL is inherently difficult to measure, and this workshop will provide practical, holistic strategies to help make SEL progress visible to students, educators, and parents/guardians.

 Emotional Regulation: Practical Strategies for Students of All Ages